Robert-Xsa/Introduction-to-Artificial-Intelligent-Text-Generator-Model-Concepts/README.md

 A "Text Generator Using Word-based Encoding" is a type of natural language processing (NLP) model that generates human-like text based on word-level representations of language.
 In this context, "word-based encoding" refers to the representation of words as numerical vectors or embeddings, allowing a machine learning model to process and generate text at the level of individual words.

+The key components and steps involved in a Text Generator Using Word-based Encoding are;

+**i.
+Data Preparation**

+Load and clean text data from a corpus or dataset.
+Tokenize the text into individual words.

+**ii.
+Word Mapping and Embeddings**

+Create a vocabulary of unique words in the text.
+Assign a unique integer index to each word in the vocabulary.
+Represent each word as a dense vector using word embeddings.
+Pre-trained embeddings (e.g., Word2Vec, GloVe) can be used or embeddings can be learned during model training.

+**iii.
+Input-Output Sequences**

+Define a sequence length (number of words per input sequence).
+Create input-output pairs based on the chosen sequence length, where the input is a sequence of words, and the output is the next word in the sequence.

+**iv.
+Model Architecture**

+Choose an appropriate neural network architecture, such as recurrent neural networks (RNNs), long short-term memory networks (LSTMs), or transformers.
+Set up the input layer with the specified sequence length and embedding dimensions.
+Design hidden layers to capture contextual information.
+Set up the output layer with softmax activation for predicting the next word.

+**v.
+Compile and Train**

+Compile the model with an appropriate loss function (e.g., categorical cross-entropy) and optimizer.
+Train the model on the prepared input-output pairs using a large dataset.

+**vi.
+Text Generation**

+Provide a seed sequence of words.
+Use the trained model to predict the next word.
+Update the seed sequence with the predicted word and repeat the process to generate longer sequences of text.